resarisyan/24001117-synrgy7-res-bcr-ch2/README.md

-## Full Stack Web Challenge 1
+## Full Stack Web Challenge 2

-Welcome to the BCR (Binar Car Rental) Slicing Challenge 1 repository!
-This challenge aims to create a web page layout for BCR using CSS for styling.
+Welcome to the BCR (Binar Car Rental) Slicing Challenge 2 repository!
+This challenge aims to create a responsive web page layout for BCR using CSS.

 ### Technologies Used